 If you do want to sign up for our weekly mailing list of stories, please use the form on the top right corner of this page.

 Here in Bolivia $1 USD = 6.91 Bolivianos.
 Sometimes the sticker shock still gets us.
-When we asked how much a bicycle tour down Death Road would be and was told 300 Bolivianos, it felt like a lot of money, but in reality, it was only $43 USD.
+When we asked how much a bicycle tour down Death Road would be we were quoted 300 Bolivianos, it felt like a lot of money, but in reality, it was only $43 USD.
 We can get a burger and fries down the street for 5 Bolivianos, feels like a good deal.
 Then I stop and see it is only 72 cents.
 That’s a heck of a deal.

 Colombia had the biggest sticker shock for us.
 You want 10,000 pesos for a meal!?
 Oh, that’s only $3.55 USD.